-(called anti-muscarinic e.g. oxybutynin, solifenacin) may be given where suitable to calm the bladder and give you more time to get to the toilet.
-Other medications can help slow urine production during the night (e.g. desmopressin).
+(called Antimuscarinics) may be given where suitable to calm the bladder and give you more time to get to the toilet.
+Other medications can help slow urine production during the night.

 There are also a range of medical devices which can help manage incontinence.
-These include a urinary sheath for men which fits over the penis and drains the urine into a leg bag.
+These include a urinary sheath for men which fits over penis and drains the urine into a leg bag whilst keeping the wearer dry.